FedeClaudi/Term.jl/docs/src/adv/markdown.md

 tprint(md"""
 You markdown can include in-line latex ``\sqrt(\gamma)`` and maths in a new line too:

+!!! warning
-# this is where you'd put the math, but it doesn't work in Documenter - sorry
+    this is where you'd put multi-line math, but it doesn't work in Documenter - sorry.
+    Have a go in your own REPL!
 """)

 ```